If you cannot find the answer to your query below, please email us at: expenses at warwick dot ac dot uk

 You must include as much information as possible - for example, when claiming mileage, you must state your starting point, the end of your journey and any deviations.
 This enables your claim to be verified and paid without delay.

 You must provide original receipts for any items of expenditure incurred on business - these include meals, train tickets, taxi journeys, etc. You must also state the reason for the journey or expense.
-The more information you are able to provide the less likely it is your claim will be returned for clarification.

 My claim has been authorised by my Head of Department - so why does it need to be checked by the Expenses team?